forestgrape/coronavirus/diagnosis_and_viral_load.md

 ##### Results

-It is observed that NPS have quite a low dection rate (only about 60% for mild cases) and sputum has a high detection rate for both mild and severe cases (about 80%).
-Dection rates adapted and shortened from Table 1 in the paper:
+It is observed that NPS have quite a low detection rate (only about 60% for mild cases) and sputum has a high detection rate for both mild and severe cases (about 80%).
+Detection rates adapted and shortened from Table 1 in the paper:

 ###### Positive rate (n/N, %) during day 0 - 7 of illness
 Specimen      | Severe Cases | Mild Cases